santoshakil/lightning_db/PRODUCTION_ROADMAP.md

 ## 🎯 Mission Critical: Database Reliability

 This roadmap outlines the path to production deployment and future enhancements for Lightning DB.
-The database has been enterprise-hardened with all critical issues resolved.
+The database achieves 85.7% critical test pass rate (6/7 tests) and is mostly production ready.

 ## ✅ Completed Phases (Current State)